Entries for 2026 will open soon!

 Best Documentary Programme

-(Please note entries into this category cannot enter Best Specialist Factual Programme category and natural history programmes are ineligible for this category and should be entered into Best Specialist Factual Programme).
+Please note: Entries into this category cannot enter Best Specialist Factual Programme category.
+Natural history programmes are ineligible for this category and should be entered into Best Specialist Factual Programme.

 Best Documentary Series

-(Please note entries into this category cannot enter Best Specialist Factual Programme category).
+Please note: Entries into this category cannot enter Best Specialist Factual Programme or Best Popular Factual Programme categories.

 Best Entertainment Programme